sphinx-gallery/sphinx-gallery/README.rst

 .. note::
-    Sphinx-Gallery also has support for scraping images from Matplotlib and Matplotlib-based packages such as Seaborn and PyVista.
+    Sphinx-Gallery also has support for scraping images from Matplotlib and Matplotlib-based packages such as Seaborn.
     We recommend installing system ``optipng`` binaries to reduce the file sizes of the generated PNG files.